stonepros/stone/doc/stonefs/fs-volumes.rst

     $ ceph fs volume create <vol_name> [<placement>]

-This creates a CephFS file system and its data and metadata pools.
+This creates a StoneFS file system and its data and metadata pools.
 It can also try to create MDSes for the filesystem using the enabled ceph-mgr orchestrator module (see :doc:`/mgr/orchestrator`), e.g. rook.